MattisBrizard/circular_countdown/README.md

 <img width="535" height="950" src="https://raw.githubusercontent.com/MattisBrizard/circular_countdown/master/doc/images/static.png">

-By changing with the parameters, you can change the size, the colors, the size of the gaps and the strokeWidth.
+By plaing with the parameters, you can change the size, the colors, the size of the gaps and the strokeWidth.
 <img width="535" height="950" src="https://raw.githubusercontent.com/MattisBrizard/circular_countdown/master/doc/images/complex.png">

 Starting from this you can create animated countdown (see how in example).
 ![Overview](https://raw.githubusercontent.com/MattisBrizard/circular_countdown/master/doc/images/animated_countdown.gif)

+## Contributions

+Feel free to contribute to this project.

+If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/MattisBrizard/circular_countdown/issues).
+If you fixed a bug or implemented a new feature, please send a [pull request](https://github.com/MattisBrizard/circular_countdown/pulls).